Chapter 1. Introduction

 Alias analysis involves determining if two identifiers point to the same memory allocation.
 The task is challenging, with various options that balance precision and cost, including flow sensitivity, field sensitivity, and path sensitivity.
 In general, there are two main approaches to analysis: the lattice-based approach and the meet-over-all-paths (MOP) approach.

-MOP-based Alias Analysis
+Alias Analysis Trait

 Features and Examples